duketopceo/Dixi/AI_to_Khan.md

 - **Environment Setup**: `.\scripts\setup_environment.ps1` - Installs dependencies and configures PATH
 - **System Test (PowerShell)**: `.\scripts\test_everything.ps1` - Tests all services
 - **System Test (Python)**: `.\scripts\run_system_test.ps1` - Tests camera, MediaPipe, and services (uses `.venv`)
+- **Kill Port**: `npm run kill-port <port>` - Kills processes using a specific port

+## Troubleshooting

+### Port Conflicts
+If you get "EADDRINUSE" errors:
+1. Run `npm run kill-port <port>` to kill the process using that port
+2. Or manually: `Get-NetTCPConnection -LocalPort <port> | Select-Object -ExpandProperty OwningProcess | ForEach-Object { Stop-Process -Id $_ -Force }`
+3. Or set a different port via environment variable (PORT or WS_PORT)

+### WebSocket Connection Issues
+- The frontend will automatically retry up to 5 times with exponential backoff
+- Check that the backend WebSocket server is running on port 3002
+- Verify firewall isn't blocking the connection

+### API Errors
+- All API errors now show user-friendly messages in the UI
+- Check browser console for detailed error information
+- Verify backend is running on port 3001

 ## Things to Note